 What does it taste like?
 Unlike dried spirulina, a fresh harvest has virtually no flavor.

-How can I use it?
+What recipes can I put it in?
 Because it has almost no flavor, it will blend in nicely with pretty much anything!
 If you put it in a drink we recommend blending it for even consistency.
 To maintain maximum nutritional value do not heat your spirulina past 140F.
 A good rule of thumb is if the dish is too hot to eat it is too hot for spirulina.

 Despite being ineligible for organic certification, we take every measure to grow sustainably.
 Pesticides, fungicides and other harmful toxins are never used.

 How much do you recommend eating per day?
-1.5-2 tablespoons, which weighs about 21-28 grams.
+1-2 tablespoons, or about 14-28 grams.

 Is it safe to eat algae?
 Absolutely!
 People have been eating algae for centuries.
 You have probably eaten some algae yourself and didn't even know it.
 Ever had a blue M&M?
 The blue tone comes from pigments extracted from spirulina.
 Note: Individuals with certain rare diseases should avoid spirulina.
-See "I have PKU..." & "I have an autoimmune disease..." below.
+See below.